P&ID Symbols 1

 Interpreting technical diagrams is often a challenge for young engineers.
 Identifying and understanding the different symbols that appear on a diagram as well as the connection between the different elements may seem trivial at first but sometimes requires additional knowledge.

-This article is a brief introduction to the question of how to read a diagram and what information is contained on a P&ID.
+This article is a brief introduction to the question of how to read a P&ID and what information is contained on a P&ID.
 This article will review general concepts and basic rules to offer in the last section a final list of the different identifications and symbologies necessary to make a good interpretation of a diagram.

 Download your free PDF file about how to read a Piping and Instrumentation Diagram

 We have prepared this complete pdf so that you have all the information we give in this article and you can share it, discuss it with your colleagues and use it professionally.

 We consider that it is better to have a well-formatted text that includes all the key concepts explained in this publication ready to share or save for later use.

 1.P&ID vs PFD

 The P&ID starts from the PFD and includes the control loops.
 If we compare both kind of documents, PFD and P&ID, the P&ID Diagram has more details about the plant topology and displays equipment (including spare units), pipe lines (with details about scheduling and isolation), instrumentation and valves and signal related.

 So, the P&ID Diagram let you visualize in just one time the process flow and all the related control functions and monitoring functions.